Online Colleges That Offer Free Laptops 2023

 There are several laptop program options that colleges offer their students.
 Here are the three most common types with their explanations.

-Students are given to laptops to use while they are enrolled at the school.
-The laptops must be returned upon graduation, transfer, or leaving the school.
-The laptop is not technically free to own, but free to use.
+Students are given laptops to use while they are enrolled at the school.
+The laptops must be returned upon graduation, transfer, or school leave.
+The laptop is not technically free to own but free to use.

 Early Graduation Gifts